 Studies and activities

-You can find out about the results of the studies you took part in by following the links to relevant topics on the right.
+You can find out about the results of some of our previous studies by following the links on the right.
 Updates on our findings from this year's event will be available on our Facebook page.

 Lots of the children who came to Summer Scientist Week over the last few years completed our brain challenge.
 We asked the children to complete a short quiz, then they completed a worksheet which helped them to find out lots of interesting facts about the brain.
 Everyone seemed surprised about which fruit weighs the same as the brain!
 Finally, we asked the children to do the quiz again.

 Overall everyone did much better on the quiz the second time round, which we hope means that the children learned some of our fun facts.

-If you want to try the quiz again and see how much you can remember, you can find it online.
+If you want to try the quiz, you can find it online.

 Further information and updates about the project, including electronic copies of these resources, can be found at www.sumproject.org.uk.